-The 2016 Journal Citation Report (JCR) has just been released by Clarivate Analytics (formerly Thomson ISI), and we are pleased to announce that Cochrane Database of Systematic Reviews (CDSR) Impact Factor is now 6.124.
+The 2017 Journal Citation Report (JCR) has been released by Clarivate Analytics, and we are delighted to announce that Cochrane Database of Systematic Reviews (CDSR) Journal Impact Factor is now 6.754.

-The CDSR impact factor is calculated by taking the total number of citations in a given year to all Cochrane Reviews published in the past 2 years, and dividing that number by the total number of Reviews published in the past 2 years.
-It is a useful metric for measuring the strength of a journal by how often it its publications are cited in scholarly articles.
+The CDSR Journal Impact Factor is calculated by taking the total number of citations in a given year to all Cochrane Reviews published in the past two years, and dividing that number by the total number of Reviews published in the past 2 years.
+It is a useful metric for measuring the strength of a journal by how often its publications are cited in scholarly articles.

-Some highlights of the CDSR 2016 Impact Factor include:
+Some highlights of the CDSR 2017 Journal Impact Factor include:

-- The CDSR is ranked 14 of the 154 journals in the Medicine, General & Internal category.
+- The CDSR is ranked 12 of the 154 journals in the Medicine, General & Internal category

 - The CDSR received 62,332 cites in the 2017 Journal Impact Factor period, compared with 57,740 in 2016